 - Don’t hog the whole sandbox.
 If you are posting every 30 minutes, your audience will tune you out.
 Encourage dialogue and interaction on your platforms!

 - Don’t spend all day in the sandbox.
-Social media marketing is just one tactic to generate leads for your preschool.
-There is only so much useful work you can do on social media before you end up watching cat videos for an hour.
+Preschool social media marketing is just one tactic to generate leads for your preschool.
+For one thing, there is only so much useful work you can do on social media before you end up watching cat videos for an hour.

 There are so many social media platforms that you can use to engage with parents.
 Do you know which social media platform your target audience uses most frequently?
 Is it LinkedIn, Facebook, Twitter, Instagram, or something else?
 You can get the most out of your marketing dollars if you focus your attention on a platform that reaches your target market.